Anchor

 Process for academic degree program approvals and changes

-The process of proposing a new academic degree program or making changes to an existing program can be lengthy.
-In fact, the process can take two years or longer.
-All proposed changes begin with internal review (including possible revision requests) and approval—by department/college faculty and Undergraduate Council or Graduate Council, as appropriate.
-Depending on the type of change, a proposal may then require approval from the UA Board of Trustees, the Alabama Commission on Higher Education (ACHE), and/or SACSCOC.
-These boards or commissions meet only a few times during the year, and they maintain deadlines for submission of agenda items well in advance of the meetings.
+Following this stage, depending on the nature of the proposed changes, further endorsement may be necessary from entities such as the UA Board of Trustees, the Alabama Commission on Higher Education (ACHE), and/or SACSCOC.
+These governing bodies convene only periodically throughout the year and have predetermined deadlines for the submission of agenda items well in advance of their meetings.
 Once final approval is granted, information regarding the new/changed program must be submitted for admissions and catalog materials ahead of established UA deadlines.

 • Establish: a new academic degree program, college, school, or department

-• Establish: an new extension (concentration, track, specialization, emphasis, option, focus, etc.), certificate, or teacher certification program
+• Establish: a new extension (concentration, track, specialization, emphasis, option, focus, etc.), certificate, teacher certification program, or minor

 • Establish: a new off-campus site

-• Extend: an existing program to a new location or approved off-campus site
+• Delivery Method: add a delivery method to an existing program or to an approved off-campus site

 • Merge or Split: an academic program or academic unit.